 Student, staff and visitor safety is essential.
 That is why Widefield School District 3 (WSD3) works hard to make our schools into secure places where teaching and learning can flourish.

-The Safety and Security Department currently consist of the Director of Safety and Security, John Morse, and officers Don Roycraft, Brian Livingstone, Chad Haynes, and Mike Southworth.
+The Safety and Security Department currently consist of the Operations Manager of Security, Chad Haynes, and officers Don Roycraft, Brian Livingstone, Chad Haynes, and Mike Southworth.
 We also have campus supervisors at all our junior high schools, high schools, and Grand Mountain School.

 As a parent, you should feel confident the WSD3 has an extensive emergency plan modeled after the National Incident Management System.
 Yearly trainings are conducted, both at the district level and school level, to keep our staff and students prepared for emergencies.
 In addition, every school has emergency drills throughout the school year utilizing the Standard Response Protocol (SRP v2.x).
 Many of these drills are conducted with our other first responder partnerships, to include fire and local law enforcement.